 PROMOTING CHARACTER EDUCATION IN LESSONS

 Whilst we are ambitious for ourselves and our students we are also a kind school.
-Some students are patently more academically able than others, but it is not about some being bright and others ‘not so bright’; all are equally different.
-Our responsibility is to help all students realise their potential and understand that they can always improve through effort and a positive attitude.
+Naturally, some students are more academically able than others, but it is not about some being bright and others ‘not so bright’; all are equal differently.
+Our responsibility is to help all students understand that they can always improve through effort and a positive attitude and to identify their strengths.

-To this end the following 5 strategies in and out of lessons are encouraged:
+To this end the following five strategies, for in and out of lessons, are encouraged:

 1. High expectations, supported by levels of challenge for every student